Guide: Basic test case messaging

 At the end of this guide you will have created a GITB TDL test suite that includes two test cases that handle:

-The resulting test suite will be self-contained, requiring only the minimal configuration on the side of the test bed to be used.
+The resulting test suite will be self-contained, requiring minimal configuration in the test bed to be used.

 What you will need